 York has many points of interest for you to visit and enjoy and being one of the United Kingdoms biggest tourist attractions, you could say that York itself is a point of interest in the United Kingdom.

-So as you would expect, it is crammed with interesting and fun things to see and do, so the question is, where do you start?
+As you would expect, York is crammed with interesting and fun things to see and do, so the question is not what are the points of interest in York?
+But, where do you start?
 To help, we have listed some of our favourite points of interest for you to put on your itinerary the next time you visit York.